 Taxes and tipping

 Two taxes—the federal goods and services tax (GST) and the Québec sales tax (QST)—are added to the selling price of most goods and services.
 Several tourist regions also charge a specific tax on accommodations.
-The amount is $2 or $3 a night, or 3% or 3.5% of the price of the room per night.
+The amount is $3,50 a night or 3.5% of the price of the room per night.
 The tax on lodging is non-refundable, since it goes entirely toward regional tourism development.
 GST and QST are calculated on top of this tax, which does not apply to campsites.

 In Québec, tipping is de rigueur in restaurants, bars and taxis.
 The amount, which is not included in the bill, generally represents 10% to 15% of the total bill before taxes.
 For quick tip calculations, Québecers normally add up both taxes (GST and QST), the sum of which equals approximately 15%.
 Tipping bellhops or porters is at your discretion (generally, $1 per bag carried).